friendica/friendica-addons/openidconnect/README.md

 4. Addon exchanges code for tokens using PKCE and provider-supported client auth
 5. Validates ID token signature, issuer, audience, nonce, and expiry
 6. Fetches userinfo and verifies it matches the authenticated subject
+7. If userinfo is temporarily unavailable but a validated `id_token` exists, the addon can fall back to safe core identity claims from the `id_token`
-7. Finds existing user, auto-links an unlinked matching account, or creates a new one
+8. Finds existing user, auto-links an unlinked matching account, or creates a new one
-8. Authenticates user in Friendica
+9. Authenticates user in Friendica
-9. Friendica local 2FA is only bypassed when the local account does not have 2FA enabled
+10. Friendica local 2FA is only bypassed when the local account does not have 2FA enabled

 ## Transparent Browser SSO